Tremayne "Trey" Waller

 Carlo Lindo received a B.S. from Babson College in Wellesley, MA with a concentration in accounting.
 As a New York City public high school student, he experienced the academic and social difficulties underrepresented students faced and was inspired to be an agent of change.
 First chosen as a Posse Scholar, Carlo went on to work for The Posse Foundation as a Senior Trainer who selected future Scholars and facilitated workshops that encouraged young people's creativity, self-confidence, and leadership.
 He will continue empowering young people to be ambitious and follow their dreams.
 In his free time Carlo enjoys reading everything from non-fiction to comic books.

 To schedule an appointment with Carlo, please click here.
+Carlo's office is located in KG17 Klarman Hall.

 Gabrielle "Gabbie" Smith